Operation Isotrope: Operation Isotrope

 On 16 January 2022, it was reported that plans were being drawn up to place the Royal Navy in operational command of English Channel counter-migration operations.
 These plans were implemented in March, with all involved government vessels placed under the command of Commander UK Strike Force Mike Utley.
 The over-arching aim of Operation Isotrope was said to be deterrence, in addition to the interception of any boats to prevent illegal migrants from landing on UK shores.
 According to Defence Minister James Heappey, Royal Navy vessels most likely to be used in the operation were some of the Batch 1 River-class offshore patrol vessels and some smaller Archer-class patrol vessels.
 Heappey also stated that the Royal Navy would not be involved in the use of controversial pushback tactics, whereby migrant boats would be made to return to France, however this information was contradicted by Home Office Ministers who stated that a decision on such tactics had not yet been made.
 A subsequent trial carried out by the Royal Marines ultimately led to these tactics no longer being considered by the government.
 According to Heappey, Royal Navy ships would more likely be involved in command and control (C2) operations, rather than in interdiction, as most Royal Navy ships sit too high above the waterline to be credible platforms to board dinghies.

 Around 200 military personnel, mainly drawn from the British Army, are involved with the operation.
 The Royal Navy's offshore patrol vessel, HMS Severn, is also committed to the operation, alongside six Archer-class inshore patrol vessels, three rigid inflatable boats and one AgustaWestland AW159 Wildcat helicopter.
 Due to Severn's height above the waterline, she is not used for interdiction and is instead used for on-site command and control.

 Since the operation began, only a single known migrant vessel has made it to British shores without a naval or Border Force escort.
 On 12 July 2022, Defence Minister Heappey stated that efforts were being made to release the Royal Navy from the operation.
 However, Home Office officials are concerned its withdrawal may send the wrong message to people-smugglers.

+Operation Isotrope ceased on 31 January 2023, with a newly-formed Small Boats Operational Command standing up.